isomerpages/govtech-corp/_products-and-services/For Government Agencies/Accessibility.md

 </ul>
 <hr>
 <p>At GovTech, we champion the need to increase digital inclusion.
 A huge
-part of that begins with helping our fellow agencies ensure that their websites meet accessibility standards, and thus can be used easily by persons with disabilities (PWD).&nbsp;</p>
+part of that begins with helping our fellow developers ensure that their websites and digital products meet accessibility standards, and thus can be used easily by persons with disabilities (PWD).</p>
-<p>GovTech's Accessibility Enabling Team (A11y Team) hence set out to create
+<p>GovTech's Accessibility Enabling Team (A11y Team) hence created Oobee
-Oobee (formerly known as Purple A11y), an open-source, customisable, and automated web accessibility testing tool that allows software development teams to find and fix accessibility problems.</p>
+(formerly known as Purple A11y), an open-source, customisable, and automated web accessibility testing tool that allows software development teams to find accessibility issues speedily.</p>
-<p>The tool runs a bot that scans and analyses web pages for issues such
+<p>The tool runs a crawler that scans and analyses web pages for issues such
 as an improper labeling of images or buttons.
-After the scan, the bot assesses the impact rating of the accessibility issues to help webmasters decide on the next steps.</p>
+After a scan, the crawler assesses the impact rating of the accessibility issues to help software development teams decide on the next steps.</p>
-<p>To date, it has scanned over 500,000 pages and identified over 7.5 million
+<p>To date, Oobee has scanned over 500,000 pages and identified over 7.5
-accessibility bugs to date.</p>
+million accessibility issues.</p>
 <h3>Why use Oobee?</h3>
 <p></p>
 <div class="isomer-image-wrapper">